-Mazzoleni is glad to announce Andrea Francolino‘s solo exhibition, Humus, curated by Sergio Risaliti and Luca Puri, which opens to the public at the Museo Novecento, Florence, on 25 September 2020 (until 17 December 2020), and addresses to the future of Europe under a single flag.
+Mazzoleni is glad to announce that Andrea Francolino‘s solo exhibition, Humus, curated by Sergio Risaliti and Luca Puri, at the Museo Novecento, Florence, will be postponed until 5 April 2021.

 The project envisages the installation of 28 flags, one for each member state of the European Union as well as a collective one, which ideally unites and represents all nations of the United Europe together.
 Each flag will contain GPS coordinates alluding to the locations of the respective parliaments, a discreet and yet unambiguous way of revealing via geographical position their place in the world by referring to the palaces where the decisions of government leaders establish (or fail to establish) equilibria.
 The arrangement of each flag recalls that of the representatives of individual countries who, sitting together, have an impact on the destiny of the planet with their choices.